webgleb/gl-template/read/template_documentation__c-forms.md

-## Recommended to build form-groups used component "c-forms.jade"
+## Recommended to build form-groups used component "c-forms.pug"

 Available Properties: